RAK811 Breakout Board Quick Start Guide

 -

-Open the web page of the ChirpStack, which you want to connect with and login.
+Open the ChirpStack web interface that you want to connect to and log in with your credentials.

 -